At a glance

 When kids feel anxious or struggle with focus, it’s hard to finish reading homework.

 Reading is often part of daily homework.
-So, what do you do if your child isn’t finishing reading assignments?
-It might be a sign of trouble with reading.
+But what if your child has trouble finishing reading assignments?
+It might be a sign of reading challenges.
 Or it could be a sign of something else.

 Here are nine reasons kids don’t finish their reading homework.